vacp2p/rfc/content/docs/rfcs/57/README.md

 ## Infrastructure-focused Community

-Large communities MAY choose to mainly rely on infrastructure nodes for all message transfers (not limited to control, and media messages).
+Large communities MAY choose to mainly rely on infrastructure nodes for *all* message transfers (not limited to control, and media messages).
-Desktop clients of such communities should use light protocols as the default for media shards.
+Desktop clients of such communities should use light protocols as the default.
 Strong Desktop clients MAY opt in to support the relay network.

 > *Note*: This is not planned for the MVP.